pryn-kb/python-test/_episodes/data-types.md

 You might be wondering…

 Why is 'Here is some text' surrounded by quotation marks while 42 is not?\
 Because these are two different “types” of Python data.
+We will look closer at the different types below.

 <table class="colwidths-auto table" style="border:1px solid black">